Inverkeithing: Townscape

-Inverkeithing is bypassed by the M90 motorway.
-The M90 links Fife to Lothian and Edinburgh via the Queensferry Crossing.
-The town is served by Inverkeithing railway station, a hub for the rail network to and from Fife.
-Passengers travelling to Edinburgh are carried over the Forth Bridge.
-Inverkeithing and its hinterland are also served by the Ferrytoll Park & Ride, which provides car parking and access to bus services to Edinburgh city centre, Edinburgh Airport, Livingston, South Gyle, other parts of Fife, as well as links to the Scottish Citylink coach network.
+Landscape

+The Keithing Burn is a small river that flows thorugh Inverkeithing.
+Its source is forest plantations to the northeast of the town between Dalgety Bay and Aberdour.
+The burn flows past the railway junction, before falling into the Inner Bay of Inverkeithing Bay 1/4 mi south of the town centre at Inverkeithing Harbour.
+The Inner Bay of Inverkeithing is an inlet of Inverkeithing Bay, a bay of the Firth of Forth.
+The bay is home to Bottlenose Dolphins.

 Inverkeithing lies on the Fife Coastal Path, a long-distance footpath designated as one of Scotland's Great Trails.
 Coming from North Queensferry, the path winds around the Inner Bay, through Inverkeithing proper, and past the Ballast Bank public park towards Dalgety Bay.

-Climate
+The Fife Pilgrim Way also passes through Inverkeithing.

+In the east of Inverkeithing lies Letham Hill wood, a strip of broadleaved woodland 1.5 km long, forming a hilly barrier between Inverkeithing and Dalgety Bay popular with walkers and mountain bikers.
+Inverkeithing is adjacent to three sites of special scientific interest (SSSI): Carlingnose Point Nature Reserve SSSI to the south, the Firth of Forth SSSI (Inverkeithing Bay) to the east and St Margaret's Marsh SSSI to the southwest.

+Inverkeithing has two sandy beaches: Inverkeithing Bay Beach located off the Fife Coastal Path, and another located on the south shore of Inverkeithing's inner bay.
+Inverkeithing Bay Beach has a mean tidal range of approximately 4.9 m.

 History

+Roman period

-Inverkeithing has ancient origins: there is some evidence that during the Roman conquest of Britain, Roman governor Agricola established an encampment in the area between AD 78–87.
+Inverkeithing has ancient origins: there is some evidence that during the Roman conquest of Britain, Roman governor Agricola established an encampment in the area between AD 78–87 during his war against the Caledonians.
+By AD 142, when construction on the Antonine Wall began on the southern shores of the River Forth, it is likely any Roman settlement ended.

+Medieval period

 The town's early history is tied to the founding of a church by a holy man named St Erat, supposedly a follower of St Ninian.
-Local tradition (recorded in a plaque on the parish church) holds that St Erat founded a church in Inverkeithing in the 5th century, but he might be identical to a 'St Theriot' venerated in nearby Fordell, who is thought to have lived in the 8th century.
+Local tradition (recorded in a plaque on the parish church) holds that St Erat founded a church in Inverkeithing in the 5th century, but he might be identical to a "St Theriot" venerated in nearby Fordell, who is thought to have lived in the 8th century.
 Because the first written references to St Erat come from the 16th century, they do not provide hard evidence for Inverkeithing's early history, or even for the existence of the saint.